ric2b/Vivaldi-browser/chromium/ui/android/javatests/src/org/chromium/ui/test/util/RENDER_TESTS.md

 corpus in Gold, you can call `setCorpus()` on your `SkiaGoldBuilder` instance before calling `build()`.

+**Note:** Each instance/corpus/description combination results in needing to create a new Gold session under the hood, which adds ~250 ms due to extra initialization the first time that combination is used in a particular test suite run.
+Instance and corpus are pretty constant, so the main culprit is the description.
+This overhead can be kept low by using identical descriptions in multiple test classes, including multiple test cases in a test class that has a description, or avoiding descriptions altogether.

 ### Running the tests locally

 When running instrumentation tests locally, pass the `--local-output` option to